|

 In addition to NOx production, if the device in which the burning occurs has any lubricants, like oil, there are also oxidation products of the Carbon in them, which can contain CO, carbon monoxide.
 When Hydrogen is burned in a decently designed (laboratory) device, these environmental problems are fairly minor and they are rarely considered to be any great danger.

 I said laboratory here because the great difficulty and expense of generating significant amounts of hydrogen seems to have limited such experiments to laboratories so far.
-I am not aware of any actual products that use Hydrogen as the primary energy source, and it seems unlikely that any will exist until Fuel Cells are fully refined.
+I am not aware of any actual products that use Hydrogen as the primary energy source, and it seems unlikely that any will exist until Fuel Cells are fully refined, probably decades from now.

 However, a pound of gaseous Hydrogen is HUGE!
 At standard atmospheric pressure and temperature, it takes up around 190 cubic feet of space.
 In contrast, that pound of gasoline only takes up about 1/45 of a cubic foot.
 Hydrogen gas takes up around 9,000 times the space that the same weight of gasoline does!